Darce-One/TabboulePlugin/README.md

 The Plugin will also analyse the incoming signal and chop it in pieces to be frequency analysed and then play back a triangular wave at the base frequency.

-The user controllable parameters will be:
+The user controllable parameters so far are:
 * Bowl size: Delay line size
 * Parsley chop: grain size
 * Parsley type: envelope pattern
 * Mama's Hands: grain randomiser gain
+* Onion: Number and phase of grains.
+* Bourghol: Chance of omitted grains.

+The user controllable parameters yet to add are:
 * Oil: Reverb
 * Lemon: High pass filter on grains
 * Tomato size: Volume of synths
 * Tomato Amount: frequency of FFT and note change
 * Tomato cut: Synth envelope
-* Bulgur: Chance of omitted samples
-* Spices: number of individual grains 1-4?
+* Spices: Panning randomness.
-* Onion: Number and phase of grains.
+* Fresh mint: